mprib/todo_rollforward/README.md

 ## Manually installing the plugin

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

+### note
+this has been overriden with the deploy script

 ## Improve code quality with eslint (optional)
 - [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
 You can run ESLint against your plugin to find common bugs and ways to improve your code.